 Under the ARMA model in (4.6), the forecast of \(x_t\) is given by the conditional expected return \[ \hat{x}_t \triangleq \mu_t = \E[x_t \mid \mathcal{F}_{t-1}] = \phi_0 + \sum_{i=1}^p \phi_i x_{t-i}, \] with conditional variance \[ \sigma^2_t = \E[(x_t - \mu_t)^2 \mid \mathcal{F}_{t-1}] = \sigma^2, \] where \(\sigma^2\) is the (constant) variance of the noise term \(\epsilon_t\).
 Thus, ARMA modeling can properly deal with time-varying mean models; however, the variance is still constant.
 Time-varying variance models are considered in Section 4.4.

 ARMA models require the appropriate coefficients to properly fit the data.
-Mature and efficient software implementations are readily available in most programming languages for ARMA modeling including the fitting process.17
+Mature and efficient software implementations are readily available in most programming languages for ARMA modeling, including the fitting process.17

-All the previous models require the order selection.
+All the previous models require order selection.
 The order of a model is characterized by the integers \(p\) and \(q\) that indicate the number of parameters.
 In practice, the order of a model is unknown and also has to be determined from historical data (Lütkepohl, 2007).
-The higher the order, the more parameters the model contains to better fit the data; however, this comes with the danger of overfitting, i.e., fitting the historical data (including the noise) too well at the expense of not being able to fit the future data appropriately.
+The higher the order, the more parameters the model contains to better fit the data; however, this comes with the danger of overfitting, that is, fitting the historical data (including the noise) too well at the expense of not being able to fit the future data appropriately.
 The topic of overfitting is discussed in Chapter 8 in the context of backtesting.
-There are two main approaches to choose the model order:
+There are two main approaches to choosing the model order:

 • cross-validation: based on splitting the historical data into a training part and a cross-validation part, the latter being used to test the model trained with different values of orders; and